…they smell like lemons and love to tap dance

 Regarding Cori, who was young, hot and (once she accepted Doc as the new doctor on the block) definitely signaling to Doc that she would enjoy a rousing session of Hide The Weenie, this doctor fellow was all about the platonic sort of relationship.
 Doc told him he was nuts and then proceeded to drill Cori like an oil company drills the Gulf of Mexico.
 He also boinked the next 5 companions he picked up, plus enough alien chicks to make James T. Kirk look like a virgin.
 After awhile, all the doctor would do was tsk tsk in an annoyed way.

 Then there were the various evil conquering alien species they met.
 Mr. Voice In The Head often came up with plans that would just stop their evil plots.
-Doc often just killed as many of the motherfuckers as he could while still stopping their evil plots.
+Doc just as often killed as many of the motherfuckers as he could while still stopping their evil plots.
 And when it came to the Great Enemy of the formerly corporeal doctor, some dude who was obviously into BDSM because he insisted on being called “Master”, Doc took a novel and practical approach.

 Upon hearing that this evil douchebag had 9 more regenerations left (which he gloatingly told Doc after they had first met and Doc had managed to capture him), Doc shot him right between the eyes.
 Nine times in a row, once after each regeneration.
 End of problem, except for the incessant whining and crying and bitching from the supposedly 1,000+ year old guy who had fought Mr. Villain for centuries and never taken him down for the count.